Invisalign vs. Traditional Metal Braces: What Orthodontic Treatment Is Right for You?

 One element that Invisalign and traditional metal braces have in common is what comes after the treatment is completed.
 Every braces wearer – no matter what kind of braces – must wear retainers after their orthodontia is complete.
 All that effort to straighten teeth must be maintained.

 Find out whether you qualify for Invisalign from your Philadelphia Gold Provider of Invisalign, Dr’s.
 Cirka, Jeon and Kim.
 After a dental exam, discussion of your goals and budget, and desired timeline for straight teeth, Dr’s.
 Cirka, Jeon or Kim will make their recommendations so you can achieve the straight smile you have always wanted.
-Contact Dr. Cirka, Dr. Mimi Jeon and Dr. Hee Jung Kim at Philadelphia Dentistry in Center City, Philadelphia, to make your appointment.
+Contact Dr. Cirka, Dr. Mimi Jeon and Dr. Evan Ridge at Philadelphia Dentistry in Center City, Philadelphia, to make your appointment.